sophiacheong/recast.ly/README.md

 # Exercise: Recast.ly #
+> This project was assigned to me as a student when attending Hack Reactor.
 Your task is to build a YouTube Video Player app using React.

 ### React is Interesting in a Few Key Ways ###